juju/docs/src/en/clouds-lxd-resources.md

 Image cache expiration and image synchronization mechanisms are built-in.

-## Remote Juju user credentials
+## Non-admin user credentials

-When working with remote users on different machines (see [Creating users][users-creating] for details on adding users, registering them and granting them permissions), LXD-hosted controllers need to generate a specific certificate credential which is shared with the remote machine.
+To grant a regular user access to a LXD-based controller a certificate credential is required.
+This certificate is generated and shared with the user who will then use it as a credential.
+See [Creating users][users-creating] for details on adding users, registering them, and granting them permissions.

-To do this, first run `juju autoload-credentials` on the LXD host.
-Use the below sample session as a guide.
+On the LXD host generate the certificate with the `autoload-credentials` command.
+Use the below sample session as a guide:

 ```no-highlight
 Looking for cloud and credential information locally...